 Flight 1, 3.5–4.0 – If you are an aggressive 3.5, you play multiple times per week or you are at the top level of the players in local 3.5 USTA leagues or local tournaments, this is the right level for you, as well as all 4.0 players.

 Still not sure where you fit?
 Come to the annual tryout or talk to one of the Coordinators about your experience and they will help you find a place to start.

-The C, B and Open Divisions each have four teams, the A Division has six.
+All flights are comprised of four teams.
 Usually, each team has six players, including the captain.

 Each division holds a separate draft night to organize the players into teams for the upcoming session.
 The division coordinator compiles a list of current players who want to play in the next session and adds any new members to the list.
 At the draft, the captains take turns selecting players from the list.